-2 The term "global city" was first coined in Saskia Sassen, The Global City: New York, London, Tokyo (Princeton, NJ: Princeton University Press, 1991).
+The term "global city" was first coined in Saskia Sassen, The Global City: New York, London, Tokyo (Princeton, NJ: Princeton University Press, 1991).

-3 Mike Davis, City of Quartz: Excavating the Future in Los Angeles (London: Verso, 1990), 226, 229.
+Mike Davis, City of Quartz: Excavating the Future in Los Angeles (London: Verso, 1990), 226, 229.

-from facades to landscapes to outdoor art.
+to make do with temporary festivals of resistance decrying the environment that's been built to constrain the majority of humanity.
+Such carnivals against capitalism have succeeded in fleetingly reclaiming everything from facades to landscapes to outdoor art.
 And in those moments, libertarian leftists have become impromptu designers of place.
 The preferred artistic medium here is flexibility, with a dab of anonymity.
 A large stick of chalk, a homemade stencil, or strips of cloth are easily concealed, and just as easily used to transform a sidewalk, wall, or fence into a canvas.
-In these and many other ways, anarchist artists set up the circus tent of a playful urban renewal, bringing glimpses of the pleasure in reworking social spaces together, of integrating form and content into the everydaymade-extraordinary by creative cultural expressions.
+In these and many other ways, anarchist artists set up the circus tent of a playful urban renewal, bringing glimpses of the pleasure in reworking social spaces together, of integrating form and content into the everyday-made-extraordinary by creative cultural expressions.

 On the other hand, when we've actually expropriated or "freed" spaces, we seem to re-create an aesthetic of deterioration in those places already destroyed by state and capital, racism and fear, almost reveling in the rubble.
 The degradation foisted on the poor, the marginal, and the forgotten is gleefully picked up as some sort of pirate sensibility.
-All too often, capitalism's trash is the blueprint for own trashed creations, as if artistic expressions modeled on a better, more visually pleasing world might just make us too comfortable to swashbuckle our way to revolution.
-Garbage, along with the shoplifted and the plagiarized, are all romanticized as somehow existing outside domination by anarchist artists who thoroughly inhabit a social structure (as does everyone) where the best of peoples' cultures are tossed aside, stolen, or plagiarized for profit and power.4 also meant to illustrate, "in the long run," according to Shalev-Gerz, "it is only we ourselves who can stand up against injustice."18
+All too often, capitalism's trash is the blueprint for own trashed creations, as if artistic expressions modeled on a better, more visually pleasing world might just make us too comfortable to swash-buckle our way to revolution.
+Garbage, along with the shoplifted and the plagiarized, are all romanticized as somehow existing outside domination by anarchist artists who thoroughly inhabit a social structure (as does everyone) where the best of peoples' cultures are tossed aside, stolen, or plagiarized for profit and power.4 and the barons of big business.
+Imagine a city like that and stop leaning against the wall - it's wet."17